Restrict login to your site for whitelisted users only, protect against "lazy"

 - allow login to all registered active users (enabled by default);

-- create whitelist for login as described under corresponding field;
+- or create a whitelist for some users as described under a corresponding field;

-- change type of HTTP status code which should be returned to unwanted visitor,
+- change type of HTTP status code returning to an unwanted visitor.

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for